 The real surprise for me was Audiofly’s AF56.
 The were built well and fit great and sounded much better than $100 should …much better than their price point.
 And what I would call a bracket beater.

 The sound is piercingly clear and crisp even at with volume at half.
 Designed with a 13mm driver… these headphones deliver rich sound by keeping outside noise out so you can experience sound nirvana every time you put them in your ears.

 You can’t always bring the biggest and most awesome pair of headphones with you, and if you want the best sound from your smartphone or media player, that means finding something smaller yet still awesome enough for your audiophile ears.
-One brand might have the solution though, and it’s Australian made, too.

 The Audiofly AF45 headphones are cheap in price and affordable to the general public.
 These headphones are great sounding for the money and are probably one of the biggest bangs for the buck.

 The AudioFly AF56M Premium In-Ear Headphones, designed with the consumer in mind, are definitely top-notch in terms of build quality, aesthetic design, and sound scape.